markmccaigue/markmccaigue.github.io/about.md

 Welcome to my little hub on the internet.
 Please take a look around if you'd like to find out more about me.

 I'm a Software Engineer by trade, living in Northern Ireland.
-I work with an amazing group of people <a href="https://twitter.com/theappbuilder">@theappbuilder</a>, where we're building a SaaS platform that's helping to power communications for hundreds of thousands of users worldwide.
+I work with an amazing group of people at <a href="https://twitter.com/_ThriveApp">Thrive</a>, where we're building a SaaS platform that's helping to power communications for hundreds of thousands of users worldwide.

 I enjoy the process of crafting delightful and engaging experiences for application users, and of building elegant, fast, and scalable systems.